Medically reviewed by Drugs.com. Last updated on Jan 24, 2023.

 - Reduced ability to sense pain or extreme temperatures

-Check with your doctor before taking vitamin B-6 if you are taking medications.
+Check with your doctor before taking vitamin B-6 if you're using any medications.
 Possible drug interactions include:

-- Altretamine (Hexalen).
+- Altretamine.
 Taking vitamin B-6 with this chemotherapy drug might reduce its effectiveness, especially when also combined with the chemotherapy drug cisplatin.

 - Barbiturates.
 Taking vitamin B-6 with a drug that acts as a central nervous system depressant (barbiturate) might decrease the drug's duration and intensity.

 - Anticonvulsants.
-Taking vitamin B-6 with fosphenytoin (Cerebyx) or phenytoin (Dilantin, Phenytek) might decrease the drug's duration and intensity.
+Taking vitamin B-6 with fosphenytoin (Cerebyx, Sesquient) or phenytoin (Dilantin, Phenytek) might decrease the drug's duration and intensity.

 - Levodopa.
 Avoid taking vitamin B-6 with this drug used to treat Parkinson's disease.
 Vitamin B-6 might reduce the effectiveness of the drug.